 A neutral third party called a “mediator” helps the couple to work through the issues of their divorce and reach a mutually agreeable settlement.
-Please note that mediation may not be safe or appropriate for individuals with a history or fear of domestic violence.
+Please note that cases where domestic violence, drug/alcohol abuse or child neglect/abuse are present are not appropriate for mediation.

-1) Ask court staff for a referral to a court-based mediation program, if your case is already in court.
+- Ask court staff for a referral to a court-based mediation program, if your case is already in court.
 Most court programs offer parties a free, initial mediation session, followed by reduced-fee follow-up sessions.

-2) Check with your local Community Dispute Resolution Center (CDRC).
+- Check with your local Community Dispute Resolution Center (CDRC).
 Most CDRCs offer free mediation of parenting disputes.
 For help to resolve financial or other aspects of divorce (e.g., support, property and debt division), couples can ask for a referral list of trained, divorce mediators who can take cases on a fee-for-service basis.

-4) Contact NYLAG's Mediation Project.
-The Project provides free mediation for low-income New Yorkers living in NYC and the surrounding suburbs.
-Note: Cases where domestic violence, drug/alcohol abuse and child neglect/abuse are present are not appropriate for mediation.
+- Contact NYLAG's Mediation Project, which provides free mediation for low-income New Yorkers living in NYC and the surrounding suburbs.

-5) Check with professional dispute resolution associations.
+- Check with professional dispute resolution associations.

-How Can I Learn More About Divorce in New York?
+Learn More about Divorce in New York.

 In addition to mediation, Collaborative Law is a popular method of ADR used in divorce matters.